A Beginner’s Guide To Drip Irrigation

 Obviously, this is a very basic installation, but the same principles apply to larger jobs.
 Specifically, though, it’s a matter of careful planning and attention to detail.

-A. Clean the emitter or replace it depending on how clogged it is.
+Clean the emitter or replace it, depending on how clogged it is.

-Q. There are leaks between my fittings or between pieces of tubing.
-How do I fix this?
+How do I fix leaks between my fittings or between pieces of tubing?

 First, check the connections and ensure they are tight.
 If you’re dealing with a small leak in the pipe, you can use a dresser coupling to fix the leak.
 For larger leaks, you may need to cut out the damaged section of the line, insert an additional length of the drip line, and use fittings to seal the connections.